What to do in the garden in February

 What to sow in February

 To germinate seeds this early in the year, it is essential to create a warm, benign environment for germination and for the early stages of the seedlings.
-Very few gardeners can afford the luxury of a heated greenhouse, which means bringing seed trays into the house, or using a heated propagator mat and site the seed trays in a porch or unheated conservatory.
-Seeds will need to be placed into a sealed propagator to create a warm atmosphere which will not dry out.
-Once germinated and established, remove and keep frost free.
+Very few gardeners can afford the luxury of a heated greenhouse, which means bringing seed trays into the house, or using a heated propagator mat and sit the seed trays in a porch or unheated conservatory.
+Seeds will need to be placed into a sealed propagator to create a warm atmosphere that will not dry out.
+Once germinated and established, remove and keep frost-free.
 Light levels are very low in February, and plants need to be turned regularly to keep even growth.

 Video advice on sowing seeds and germination.

-The hardier plants such as Broad Beans, Lettuce, and Sweet peas will be easier to sow early because they will withstand the cooler temperature.
-Equally, the more tender plants, courgettes, cucumbers, ipomoea should be left to later.
+The hardier plants, such as Broad Beans, Lettuce, and Sweet peas will be easier to sow early because they will withstand the cooler temperatures.
+Equally, the more tender plants, courgettes, cucumbers, ipomoea may be best left to later.

 Towards the end of the month and into March, it is easier to germinate and grow on seeds because of the increasing light and warmth.
 The further north you are in terms of prevailing weather and chill factor, the more you may wish to delay first sowings.